 I find minimum wages not only intrusive but magnificently arrogant intellectually.
 A worker can produce some amount of product.
 This makes their labor worth some number of dollars.
 Redefining wages by fiat doesn't change that.
 It's the economic equivalent of thinking you can make your house warmer by scratching out the numbers on your thermostat and writing in higher ones.

 Prices are just signals.
-You can't change reality by imposing your will on a map of the reality.
+You can't change reality by imposing your will on a map of that reality.

 I find supporters of the minimum wage selfish.
 Yes, selfish.
 Minimum wage proponents want to help low-wage workers but they aren't interested in doing it themselves.
 They're being generous with other people's money which isn't generosity at all.
 The employer paying someone $7 is at least giving him $7.
 Obama wants him to have $9.
 But what is Obama paying him?
 Nothing.
 Why is it the responsibility of the guy who's already paying him something to pitch in even more?